 How to get there

-By car: You can travel by car to Multnomah Falls via I-84, but note that driving there can be tricky because the falls’ parking lot is frequently at capacity and closes until 10% of spots are open.
-The parking lot accessed by unusual left-lane exits (Exit 31) off the highway in both the eastbound and westbound directions.
+You can travel by car to Multnomah Falls via I-84, but note that driving there can be tricky because the falls’ parking lot is frequently at capacity and closes until 10% of spots are open.
+The parking lot is currently accessed by an unusual left-lane exit (Exit 31) off the highway in the eastbound direction.
 Watch for congestion around them.
 When the lot is full, as it often is, an automatic gate bars the freeway exits.
 Don’t slow or stop in the left lane to wait for the gate to reopen — 65-mile-per-hour traffic is behind you.
 If you drive, carpool with friends and family to keep one less car on the road.

 What to do at Multnomah Falls

-Dine and fuel up: Enjoy breakfast, lunch or dinner at the restaurant in the upper portion of Multnomah Falls Lodge, which is accessible by elevator.
+Dine and fuel up: Enjoy tasty meals at the restaurant in the upper portion of Multnomah Falls Lodge, which is accessible by elevator.
 Weekend options include a banquet brunch.
 Or pick up a snack or coffee for the trail at the snack bar on the lower level.
 Purchase a souvenir or locally made gift to bring back to your family and friends.

 Learn and pitch in: Check out the Visitor Center on the lower level of the lodge, where you can learn the history of the lodge as well as the efforts made by Gorge communities and emergency responders to save the Lodge during the 2017 fire.
 See the ongoing response work, and learn how you can help protect the Gorge through the Friends of the Columbia Gorge Trailhead Ambassadors program, a stewardship work party or other event.

-Respect the area: Wherever you visit the Gorge, follow Leave No Trace practices — pack your trash out with you, stay on trails, and respect wildlife and locals alike.
+Respect the area: Right now it’s critical to stop the spread of COVID-19 with public health practices that include wearing face coverings, maintaining 6-feet distance from others, and preventing crowding.
+Wherever you visit the Gorge, follow Leave No Trace practices — pack your trash out with you, stay on trails, and respect wildlife and locals alike.
 Always check with the Friends of the Gorge before you head out on your adventure to receive up-to-date trail conditions and visitor information.

-If Multnomah Falls is full or crowded, take it as an opportunity to see more of the Gorge, outside of the waterfall corridor.
+Take your visit as an opportunity to support the Columbia River Gorge’s local businesses, outside of the waterfall corridor.
 Just minutes to the east, sculptural landscapes of cliffs and plateaus offer a fascinating and beautiful counterpoint to the lushness of the Gorge’s west end.
 Consider taking the Columbia Gorge Express shuttle to see much of the Gorge car-free.
+Remember to wear face coverings in public places (it’s required) and practice social distancing.
+Be patient and understanding with others and express gratitude — a “thank you” goes a long way with frontline workers and park rangers who are doing extra right now.

 Cascade Locks: In this charming community, fuel up with food and drink at friendly eateries including Cascade Locks Ale House, Thunder Island Brewing, Locks of Dogs & Treats, Eastwind Drive-In, Brigham Fish Market or Locks Waterfront Grill.
 Find more fascinating Gorge stories at the Port of Cascade Locks Visitor Center and Cascade Locks Historical Museum.
 Stretch your legs nearby at Dry Creek Falls, a 4.4-mile hike that starts at the famous Bridge of the Gods.